 What they cost

-All the courses consist of eight lessons lasting slightly over 1 hour and 40 minutes each.
-The cost per sign up is £170 for each eight-week course.
+The cost per sign up is £180 for each eight-lesson course.
 Only those who have signed up and paid in advance can be admitted.
 Some pro rata refunds may be offered for those who cannot attend the whole series, but they will only be offered if notified before the course starts.
 We normally require a minimum of eight sign ups to make a course viable, but sometimes these can be arranged privately for smaller groups.